MidoAhmed/rollup-react-library-starter/README.md

-# rollup-react-library-starter
+# React component library template/boilerplate

-Template and quick-starter to create your own modern React libraries using Rollup.
+Template and quick-starter to create your own modern React library includes awesome features and bandled using Rollup.

 *Note: At date of writing this (April 2023), since the [create-react-library](https://github.com/transitive-bullshit/create-react-library) tool is no longer actively maintained (https://github.com/transitive-bullshit/create-react-library#readme) then I thought about creating this boilerplate to help bootstrap a modern react library with some nice features*